What is options trading - and how are they traded?

 Short call example

 Let’s assume that a trader expects the FTSE 100 index to remain stable, or slightly decline, over the coming month.
-The trader sells a call option with a strike price at 7,400 points, expiring in one month.
+The trader sells a call option with a strike price of 7,400 points, expiring in one month.
 The trader receives a premium of £50 for the sale of the option.

-One month later when the option expires, the FTSE 100 settles at 7,350 points.
+One month later, when the option expires, the FTSE 100 settles at 7,350 points.
 In this case, the option buyer will not exercise the contract, meaning the trader, who sold the contract, gets to keep the premium of £50 as profit.

 Put options explained

-A put option provides the holder (buyer) with a right (but not an obligation) to sell an underlying asset at the strike price.
+A put option provides the holder (buyer) with the right (but not an obligation) to sell an underlying asset at the strike price.
 For cash-settled options, buyers receive a cash payment if the underlying price is below the strike price, at a specified expiration date and expiration time.

 Long put option example